Harrison Carlyon

 Harrison Carlyon (born 23 January 2001) is a Jersey international cricketer.
+He is an all-rounder, who bats right-handed and bowls right-arm off break.
+Carlyon is the first Jersey player to score a century in a T20I.

+Career

 In October 2016 Carlyon was selected for Jersey's squad for the 2016 ICC World Cricket League Division Four in Los Angeles.
 He played in Jersey's first fixture of the tournament against Oman.
 At the age of fifteen, he became the youngest player to represent Jersey in an international cricket match, breaking the previous record held by teammate Jonty Jenner.

 In the final match for Jersey in the Division Four tournament, the fifth-place playoff against Italy, he played alongside his father and team manager, Tony Carlyon.
 Injuries in the Jersey team forced his father to play, becoming the first father and son to play together in an international match for Jersey.

-In April 2018, he was named in Jersey's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
+Carlyon was a member of Jersey's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 In August 2018, he was named in Jersey's squad for the 2018–19 ICC World Twenty20 Europe Qualifier tournament in the Netherlands.

 In May 2019, he was named in Jersey's squad for the 2019 T20 Inter-Insular Cup against Guernsey.
 The same month, he was named in Jersey's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.
 He made his Twenty20 International (T20I) debut for Jersey against Guernsey on 1 June 2019.

 In July 2019, Carlyon captained Jersey's under-19 team for the Under-19 Cricket World Cup qualification tournament.
 On 31 July 2019, in Jersey's nine wicket win against France, Carlyon scored 107 runs.